 My name is Lindsay Bradford.
 I’m a father of two.
 I like reading, computer games, playing guitar, origami, gardening, and the occasional bicycle ride.
 I crave sleep the way it was pre-fatherhood.

 So you’ve been warned, this is not a life-blogging site.
-I share my personal life only with those with whom in interact in the flesh.
+Though I don’t have a hard rule on what I’ll post about, it typically tends to be around my hobbies and/or career.
 I’m an irregular poster, averaging maybe a post a month, dictated by whatever grabs my interest strongly enough to compel me to write.
-Though I don’t have a hard rule on what I’ll post about, it typically tends to be around my hobbies and/or career.

 I post just in case something turns out to be useful to others as well.
-I do it because I get a deep sense of satisfaction out of seeing arcane search terms nailing something I’ve struggled with, followed by outgoing links to where the gold is.
-If you found something useful, I’d love to hear about it.
+I do it because I get a deep sense of satisfaction out of seeing your arcane search terms leading you to something I’ve struggled with and then written about solving.
+If you found something useful, I’d love to hear from you.